 There are dunes for kids to play in, and the surf is stronger here than in Essaouira if you’re a surfer.
 Otherwise, enjoy a picnic and a relax, or take a long walk south along the coastline, passing Berber tents along the way.
 Do note though that it is just as windy in Diabat as it is in Essaouira.

-There are no surf or kitesurfing schools on Diabat beach, but the kitesurfing schools based in Essaouria can arrange to bring you here for a lesson.
+There are no surf or kitesurfing schools on Diabat beach, but the Essaouira surfing schools can arrange to bring you here for a lesson.

 There are no facilities or cafes on the beach, so take everything that you need.

 To get to Diabat beach, follow the off road track next to the roundabout, opposite Diabat Mosque.
 This is the track that the horses, quad bikes, and even cars take to get to the beach.
 You will pass by Dar Sultan Palace along the way.
 It’s about a 20-30 minute walk to the beach along this track.

 5. Jimi Hendrix café

 The vibrant Jimi Hendrix café on the main road running through Diabat looks inviting to anyone passing through the village (click here for Google Maps location).
 Funky artwork adorns the exterior and one would expect a chilled traveller and hippie vibe inside.

 However, we feel the owners have missed a trick here.
 There are no references to Jimi Hendrix inside; in fact there are more Bob Marley references than Jimi Hendrix, with Bob Marley photos and ‘sun is shining the weather is sweet‘ lyrics painted on the walls.